-It’s the first thing to do because there is a 30-day waiting period before a policy can take effect.
+Talk to your insurance agent about a policy that provides coverage that’s right for you.
+It should be the first thing to do because there is a 30-day waiting period before a policy can take effect.
 If the waters are rising, it’s too late to purchase a policy.

 Other steps you can take to protect your family and your property include:

-- Make sure downspouts carry water several feet from your house to a well-drained area. - About 2,500 gallons of water will come from a 1,000 square foot roof with one foot of snow depth across the roof.
-This much water may cause problems if allowed to drain next to the house.
+- Make sure downspouts carry water several feet from your house to a well-drained area.
+About 2,500 gallons of water will come from a 1,000 square foot roof with one foot of snow depth across the roof.
+This much water may cause problems if allowed to drain next to your house.

 - Examine and clean your sump pump if you have one.
 Test your sump pump by pouring water into the pit.
-Make sure the discharge hose carries the water several feet away from the house to a well-drained area.
+Make sure the discharge hose carries the water several feet away from your house to a well-drained area.
 Also make sure that the pipe is on sloped ground so it drains to prevent it from freezing.

 - Remove snow from around rural yards to minimize soft, wet soil conditions.
 Remember that a 20-foot diameter 10-foot high pile of snow contains about 2,600 gallons of water.
 Move the snow to well-drained areas.